tearust/t-rust/obsidian/dev_portal_design/README.md

 Query and list on the UI.
 Including the TApps have existing code uploaded before.

 #### Upload file and assign CID
-After file uploaded to the current connected hosting node.
-It actually uploaded to IPFS.
+After file is uploaded to the current connected hosting node, it's actually uploaded to IPFS.
 The CID is added to the SQL database.
-Also response to UI shown on the browser.
-The user need to write it down.
+Also response to UI shown in the browser.
+The user needs to write it down.

-Also consider the [[hybrid_storage_solution]] to reduce the dependency of IPFS.
+Also consider the [[hybrid_storage_solution]] to reduce the dependency on IPFS.

 ## Push the code across the network

-The previous step only upload the code files to the connected host node.
+The previous step only uploads the code files to the connected host node.
 Only one node.
-In order to have other nodes hosts your app, you will need to "push" it all as much as possible nodes.
+In order to have other nodes hosts your app, you will need to "push" it all as much as possible to a wider range of nodes.

 ### User actions

-User need to select a list of hosting nodes, click "push" to request those nodes to "load and register" the new uploaded back end actor code.
+User needs to select a list of hosting nodes and click "push" to request those nodes to "load and register" the newly uploaded back end actor code.

-For state machines, users do not need to select. they are the same, can be considered a single entity.
+For state machines, users don't need to select.
+They're the same and can be considered a single entity.

 The selected nodes need to show an indicator that the file has been pushed successfully.